Home Parenting School Refusal Behavior: When is School Absence a Problem?

 School plays a vital role in grooming the behavior and development of students.
 School refusal behavior in young adults is a serious issue that is common in many countries.
 Authorized absences with satisfactory explanations are acceptable.
-But unauthorized absences are often linked with school attendance problems and refusal behavior.
+However unauthorized absences are often linked with school attendance problems and refusal behavior.

-The Common Reasons of School Absence
+The Common Reasons for School Absence

 • Child-motivated Absence